Flow in Hayden Meadows | ~50 CFS, significant ice buildup. |

 Water Temp: | Low 30s |

-Winter temperatures have descended on the valley and nighttime lows are seriously cooling down the river above Buena Vista.
-Shelf ice is significant above Buena Vista, even down towards town.
-Nighttime lows this week are producing slushy flows throughout the day at the moment.
-Expect better productivity as you head downstream towards Salida where air and water temperatures will provide a wider window of opportunity on active fish.
+The river north of BV is currently offering some decent fishability (despite some edge and shelf ice buildup) but expect better productivity as you head downstream towards Salida where air and water temperatures will provide a wider window of opportunity on active fish and significantly less ice buildup.
 Fish midday in deeper, slower "winter" water to find any active fish looking for lunch.

 Expect fish to be almost exclusively in deeper winter water, seeking slow to walking speed current moving in a consistent direction.
 Colder temperatures will cause a drop in trout metabolism and fish will be a lot less likely to aggressively chase down food.
 Work deeper water slowly and methodically, relying on multi-nymph rigs with a fair amount of weight to ensure your flies achieve the appropriate depth for where fish are holding.
 Prepare for subtle takes.
 Midge and caddis larvae are key before lunchtime, with midge pupae the primary forage after lunchtime.
 Heavy anchor nymphs are a good way to minimize the need for split shot in sinking your rig, and golden stonefly nymphs are good choices all winter.
 4x and 5x leader and tippet are appropriate choices.
 Find warm, sunny, well-lit areas to fish when possible, as the thermal energy can make a massive difference in fish and fish food activity.